huaminghuangtw/Evergreen-Notes/Permanent-Notes/Planning and preparation help maximize your productivity.md

 > _“People with clear, written goals, accomplish far more in a shorter period of time than people without them could ever imagine.” — Brian Tracy_

+> _“Chance favors only the prepared mind.” — Louis Pasteur_

 ---

 前置作業